MaximDantes/innowise-test/README.md

 ## Deployment

-[Here](https://innowise-test.vercel.app/) you can example of this app.
+[Here](https://innowise-test.vercel.app/) you find can example of this app.